-In contrast to other Microsoft Office applications such as Word, Outlook and Excel, in PowerPoint doesn’t have the option that changes how to open hyperlinks, by clicking with pressing or holding Ctrl or without Ctrl.
+In contrast to other Microsoft Office applications such as Word, Outlook, and Excel, PowerPoint doesn't have the option that changes how to open hyperlinks by clicking with pressing or holding Ctrl or without Ctrl.

 It is now popular to create PowerPoint slides with diagrams or charts drawn using the chalk or marker effect.
 If you create slides with this effect, it will be great to create an agenda or other slides in the same style.
 For some PowerPoint slides, you can add a background image with a chalk or marker effect:

 When you prepare a PowerPoint presentation, you can add some information from an external source file.
 For example, a lot of presentations contain some data from an Excel spreadsheet or Excel charts.

 Hand-drawn diagrams and flowcharts became popular lately, but you cannot use default PowerPoint shapes to create them.
 In this tip, you will see how to create a custom arrow shape with a freehand effect.

 PowerPoint provides a lot of tools that help you to create unique and memorable presentations.
 Custom shapes allow you to develop reusable pieces and use them many times in the presentation or multiple presentations.